Skip to content

 The average tenure for an employee at Scottish Rite for Children in Dallas is a decade.

-Buckmeier says that the organization has come a long way from doing patient surveys on paper and rewarding people with popcorn if they turned in their paper by the end of the day!
 “We have a very formalized approach with NRC Health, and we’re very excited to celebrate all the successes through the years that they’ve been able to accomplish with taking care of our patients and families.”

-Buckmeier adds that as they look at their NRC Health data, they see opportunities to improve ease of access for patients and families to get them in and provided with a referral.
-And she notes that it’s important to ensure that they look at health equity too: “When considering the social determinants of health, we want to have the best care for those patients and families as possible, so we’ve got to incorporate that into our patient experience.
+“When considering the social determinants of health, we want to have the best care for those patients and families as possible, so we’ve got to incorporate that into our patient experience.

-“If you look from the greeter, to the security, to housekeeping, to the surgeon, to orthopedics—they know people’s names,” she says.
-“They know their position and what they do, and that’s what stands out to me.
+“They know their position and what they do, which stands out to me.
 People make an impact and a true personal connection with patients.”

-“When we transitioned to real-time, the amount of data exploded on the outpatient surveys, so we’re 45%” Chance says.
-“Inpatient is around 40%.
-I think our day areas have probably the lowest-percentage response rate, but the families want to give us great feedback.
 We talked a little bit about putting our comments on our website; we tried a couple of years ago to do that and motivate the doctors to approve that.
-And I think we will go back and do something similar, because the comments are just fantastic.”
+And I think we will go back and do something similar because the comments are just fantastic.”

-Transparent Monitoring
+Transparent monitoring

 • Weekly review of comments and results